SIGNALLING IN CELL MIGRATION AND METASTASIS

 I have developed extensive work studying signalling mediated by the Rho family of small GTPases and their regulators and effectors.
 These proteins play a major role in the control of cell migration, invasion and adhesion, both in normal physiology and under pathological situations.
 I am interested in how these proteins, and the signalling pathways they govern, are integrated to control processes that contribute to metastatic dissemination in cancers of diverse origin.
 To unravel this, I use a combination of microscopy cell-based assays, biochemistry and gene expression analysis.

 NEUROBLASTOMA BIOLOGY AND THERAPEUTICS

 Neuroblastoma is a pediatric cancer with origin in the sympathoadrenal lineage of the neural crest.
 It is characterized by a great heterogeneity and, in its aggressive forms, presents recurrent metastatic tumours with no treatment to date.
 We are trying to gain new insights into neuroblastoma biology in order to impact future treatment and improve patient outcomes.
-Our approach takes into consideration the neural crest origin of the tumour, characterized by cells with a great plasticity and very motile, and the impact they have on disease progression.
+Our approach takes into consideration the neural crest origin of the tumour, characterized by motile cells with a great plasticity, and the impact they have on disease progression.
 We also study the effect of hipoxia on tumour initiation and progression.
 We use a combination of cell assays, stem cells culture, animal models and human tumour expression analysis.

 TARGET DISCOVERY AND VALIDATION